Summer Engineering Experience

 Task: Create a functional and interactive exhibit for educating guests about waves in ten weeks

-Donor's event at Birch Aquarium, several members missing.
+Donor's event at Birch Aquarium, several members are missing.

 Stage 1 (Week 1-3)

-We started the internship program brainstorming several design challenges without knowledge of our ultimate project theme.
-After our brainstorming session, we went to Birch Aquarium to meet our core client, Nan Renner.
+We started the internship program by conducting several design challenges as a warm-up.
+After that, we went to Birch Aquarium to meet our core client, Nan Renner.
 She announced the project theme: WAVE.
 We then participated in design jams and toured the aquarium, ending with an intensive discussion on the possibilities of representing waves, specifically:

 1. What kind of waves are we representing?